-During fiscal years 2015 and 2016 all services provided to us by Ernst & Young LLP were pre-approved by the Audit Committee in accordance with the pre-approval policy described above.
-The scope and services was reviewed and approved by the Audit Committee after the services were rendered.
+During fiscal 2016 and 2017, all services provided to us by Ernst & Young LLP were pre-approved by the Audit Committee in accordance with the pre-approval policy described above.
+The scope and services were reviewed and approved by the Audit Committee before the services were rendered.
 Ernst & Young LLP and our Audit Committee have each concluded that Ernst & Young LLP's objectivity and ability to exercise impartial judgment on all issues encompassed with the audit engagement has not been impaired because (i) the services did not include prohibited non-audit related services and (ii) the fees we paid were insignificant both to Ernst & Young LLP and to SunPower.